-If you're looking for a great audio-only baby monitor that doesn’t have any frills, but does all the basics well, without breaking the bank, then this could be the monitor for you.
-The sound quality is impressively clear and consistent and it's cheap as chips too.
+If you're looking for a great audio-only baby monitor that doesn't break the bank, this no-frills monitor is one to consider.
+It's a few years old, but it does all the basics really well, the sound quality is impressively clear and consistent, plus it's cheap as chips too.

 Baby monitor with best battery life

 Not found the product for you?
 Check out our baby monitor reviews to see the full range of baby monitors we’ve tested.